rwos/website/src/blog/german-programming-apprenticeship-review.md

 For one thing, they can pay you next to nothing.
 I'm not legally allowed to talk about my salary - but I *am* allowed to talk about what the German state pays me.
-It's around 200 € a month.
+It's around 200 &euro; a month.
 Now, Germany's social security system is fine, but it's not a paradise.
-This money is not for filling up my Bentley once a month - these extra 200 € are deemed absolutely necessary by the state for me to *exist*.
+This money is not for filling up my Bentley once a month - these extra 200 &euro; are deemed absolutely necessary by the state for me to *exist*.

 And while it looks like the German state pays *me*, they do of course actually